beeva-samuelmunoz/iot-gateway-apache_nifi/README.md

 ![Experiment schema](img/schema.png)

 _Note:_ all the examples are loadable into the platform through a web interface.
-The mechanism to share the logic are templates [templates](https://www.youtube.com/watch?v=PpmL-IMoCnU).
+The mechanism to share the logic are [templates](https://www.youtube.com/watch?v=PpmL-IMoCnU).